Islamic History - From 7TH To 19TH Century

 After the treaty with Hassan bin Ali (RA), the only internal problem remained was from kharijites.
 Muawiya was able to end their rebellion in 43 AH.
 He then focused his attention towards Byzantine Empire.
 Along with Army, he also built a strong Navy to fight against them.
 In every winter and summer seasons, his forces attacked the Romans in order to keep them away from their borders.
 His Navy captured islands of Cyprus, Rhodes and few parts of Greek islands.

-Under his rule, Muslims attempted for the first time to conquer Byzantine capital Constantinople (modern day Istanbul).
-His Army laid siege to Constantinople in 51 AH but could not conquer it due to better defensive measures by Romans.
-He also conquered Ifriqiya (modern day Tunisia).
-His reign is known for unity, internal prosperity and external successes.
+Under his rule, Muslims attempted for the first time to conquer the Byzantine capital Constantinople (modern-day Istanbul).
+His Army laid siege to Constantinople in 51 AH but could not conquer it due to better defensive measures by the Romans.
+He also conquered Ifriqiya (modern-day Tunisia).
+His reign is known for unity, internal prosperity, and external successes.
 He died in 680 AD.

 Yazeed bin Muawiya

 Yazeed bin Muawiya was the eldest son of Muawiya bin Abu Sufyan (RA).
-Muawiya appointed him as the new ruler of Islamic State just before his death.
-This decision was not accepted by few prominent Muslims including Hussain bin Ali (RA) and Abdullah bin Zubayr (RA).
-Second Islamic Civil War (second Fitna) started during his reign due to differences over his appointment.
+Just before his death, Muawiya appointed him as the new ruler of the Emirate.
+This decision was not accepted by a few prominent Muslims, including Hussain bin Ali (RA) and Abdullah bin Zubayr (RA).
+Due to differences over his appointment, the Second Islamic Civil War (Second Fitna) started during his reign.

 Hussain (RA) was martyred in the Battle of Karbala in 61 AH (680 AD), which started a new division between Muslims.
 Later Abdullah bin Zubayr (RA) became ruler of Hejaz.
 Yazeed’s forces end his rule in Medina after ‘’Battle of al-Harrah” but he could not be defeated completely due to sudden death of Yazeed in 683 AD.